danielsundermeier/knowledge/sonstiges/business.md

 - sehr gutes Produkt
 - wenige Varianten

+Es sollte viele kleine Teams geben, die sich mit bestimmten Themen beschäftigen.
+Ab 6-10 Personen pro Team wird es schwieriger sich abzustimmen.
+Verschiedene Teams suchen die beste Lösung für ein Problem und "treten gegeneinander an".

 ## Zitate

 > If you want to Go fast Go alone, if you want to Go far go together.

-> - "With Product-led Growth, the idea is that rather than bringing users through an active sales team or aggressive marketing campaigns, you just focus on building your product - and ensure you make it great." - (Why You May Not Need a Sales Team)[https://posthog.com/blog/product-led-growth]
+> "With Product-led Growth, the idea is that rather than bringing users through an active sales team or aggressive marketing campaigns, you just focus on building your product - and ensure you make it great." - (Why You May Not Need a Sales Team)[https://posthog.com/blog/product-led-growth]

 ## Links